 The certification application fee ranges from $150 to $300.

 The Alcohol and Drug Abuse Certification Board of Georgia offers the Certified Alcohol and Drug Counselor I (CADC I), Certified Alcohol and Drug Counselor II (CADC II), and Certified Advanced Alcohol and Drug Counselor (CAADC) credentials.

 The CADC I requires 6,000 hours of supervised experience.
-The bachelor’s and master’s level credentials each require 4,000.
+The CADC II and CAADC credentials each require 4,000.

 Alcohol and Drug Abuse Certification Board Application Process

 A candidate will apply for CADC or CAADC after all requirements have been met but examination.
-Applications can be downloaded from the site of the certification board (https://adacbga.org/).
-The application includes a code of ethics that the candidate must sign.
+The certification board has an online application process, Certemy.
+Individuals who plan to apply may email ‘info at adacbga.org’.

 Certification Options for Experienced Addiction Counselors

-The Georgia Addiction Counselors Association will consider reciprocity for addiction counselors who do not hold NAADAC or NAADAC-affiliated certification on an individual basis (https://gaca.org/certification/counselor-reciprocity).
-A candidate who did not pass an appropriate examination may be given the opportunity to test.
+The Georgia Addiction Counselors Association will consider reciprocity for addiction counselors who do not hold NAADAC-affiliated certification if standards were at the level required (https://gaca.org/certification/counselor-reciprocity/).
+A candidate who did not pass an appropriate examination because he or she was grandfathered may be given the opportunity to test.

 The Georgia Addiction Counselors Association may be contacted at (770) 434-1000 or via email contact form (https://gaca.org/contact-gaca/).

 The Alcohol and Drug Abuse Certification Board may be contacted at (770) 825-0481 or via email contact form (https://adacbga.org/contact-us/).